Secretspaceprogram/ARGOS-Fusion-Upload/README.md

 ## ARGOS - FUSION

 Script for automating reporting with ARGOS and Fusion.
-This script will upload findings from an ARGGOS scan output.
+This script will upload findings from an ARGOS scan output.
 It will generate a description, group affected assets, and will put a dummy reference in.

 1. Once you have completed your ARGOS scan, download the CSV and run this script with the CSV and fusion session token as arguements.